GET TAX RELIEF NOW!

 Common Mistakes to Avoid

-Avoid these errors when addressing accuracy-related penalties
+Avoid these errors when addressing accuracy-related penalties:

-• Even if you honestly believed your treatment was correct, the penalty might still apply.
+● Even if you honestly believed your treatment was correct, the penalty might still apply.

-the law or had a reasonable basis for your interpretation.
+● Avoid disputing the tax law itself; instead, explain why you were unaware of the law or had a reasonable basis for your interpretation.

-reconsidered because payment does not satisfy or eliminate it.
+● Pay the additional tax, but do not assume the penalty will disappear or be automatically reconsidered because payment does not satisfy or eliminate it.

-• Do not rely on general tax software or off-the-shelf tax guides without documenting that
+● Do not rely on general tax software or off-the-shelf tax guides without documenting that you reviewed them or relied on them in good faith.

-To obtain the IRS examination file or workpapers, request the Revenue Agent Report and supporting documents from the revenue agent at the conclusion of the exam, or submit a
+To obtain the IRS examination file or workpapers, request the Revenue Agent Report and supporting documents from the revenue agent at the conclusion of the exam, or submit a Freedom of Information Act request.

 Preserve all communications with the revenue agent, including emails and meeting notes, because the agent's own statements during the exam can support your reasonable cause argument.